 This clip may not be used by or to promote the arms, nuclear power or tobacco industries or any religious organisation, or in any discriminatory way, or to imply the endorsement by ESO of any product, service or activity.

-Annotated view of gravitationally lenses objects in the distant galaxy cluster SDSS J1004+4112.
-A distant quasar much further away than the cluster has had its light lensed into five separate images, which are highlighted first.
-Three images of a distant lensed galaxy are then marked, and then a supernova in one of the cluster galaxies is ringed.
-Gravitational lensing is the bending of light by a powerful gravitational field, which makes objects appear in several different places as light travelling in different directions from them is bent back towards the viewer.
-The lensing cluster here is some seven billion light years from Earth, the quasar is around ten billion light years from Earth.
+Zoom in to the distant galaxy cluster SDSS J1004+4112.
+This cluster shows several excellent examples of gravitational lensing.
+One more distant quasar has been lensed into five separate images.
+Several galaxies are also lensed into thin arcs and multiple images.
+Gravitational lensing is the bending of light by a powerful gravitational field, which can make the same object appear in several different places, as light travelling in different directions is bent back towards the viewer.
+The lensing cluster here is some seven billion light years from Earth, the quasar is around ten billion light years from Earth, and the most distant galaxy some 12 billion light years distant.
 Image taken by the Hubble Space Telescope.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.